One of the best ways to see Florida’s Everglades is to arrive on the Tamiami Trail and use the Shark Valley entrance.

 The Shark Valley Entrance to Everglades National Park is located at 36000 SW 8th St, Miami.

-Be aware: Admission has been increased at Everglades National Park and is $30 per car, with a pass good for seven days.
+Be aware: Admission has been increased at Everglades National Park and is $35 per car, with a pass good for seven days.
+If you park outside Shark Valley and walk or bike in, the fee is $20 per person.
 (As soon as you turn 62, get a senior pass.
 For $80, it offers lifetime admission.
 Also: Take advantage of these free days in national parks.)

 More information about Shark Valley and Everglades National Park